 To learn more about the usages, select the corresponding link and press Alt+F7Ctrl+K,R or Shift+F12 or right-click and choose Show Usages.
 ReSharper will show the usages in the Find Results window.

-When the code metrics are enabled, ReSharper also highlights unused project references with a dotted lines.
-You do not need to switch from the graph to remove unused project references - just select the unused reference and press Ctrl+Shift+RCtrl+Shift+R or right-click and choose Refactor This.
+If the coupling analysis is over for a specific reference and ReSharper highlights it as unused (with a dotted line), you do not need to switch from the graph to remove the unused reference - just select it and press Ctrl+Shift+RCtrl+Shift+R or right-click and choose Refactor This.
 Then press Alt+DeleteCtrl+R,D or Alt+Delete or click Safe Delete Assembly Reference.